gu-tig169/Projektgrupp4/README.md

 * **Currencies**

+A state provider that keeps track of current currencies and methods associated with them.

 ### 1.3 API / Cloud storage

 * **Shrimpy**
   * API to get current cryptocurrency market data.
 * **Firebase**
-  * Cloud storage for user (key) specific favorites annd thresholds.
+  * Cloud storage for user (key) specific favorites and thresholds.
 * **SaveApi**
   * Generic function to integrate with API (json)